 Honda e reliability & safety

-The Honda hasn’t been independently crash-tested by Euro NCAP yet, but it's very generously equipped with safety equipment.
+The Honda e was independently crash-tested by Euro NCAP in December 2020, and although it's very generously equipped with safety equipment, it only scored four out of five stars in the evaluation.
 Reliability should be very good, although the car is too new for ownership data to be available.

 Honda e reliability & problems

 There’s too little data on the Honda e to judge accurately how reliable it'll be, but Honda has a great reputation for dependability as a brand; it was ranked seventh out of 30 manufacturers surveyed in the 2020 Driver Power owner survey.

 The Honda e gets an impressive array of safety equipment, including a semi-autonomous driving mode that combines lane-keeping assistance and adaptive cruise control to help take the stress out of heavy traffic and motorway driving.

 It also gets traffic-sign recognition that beams the relevant speed limit onto the dashboard, as well as those camera side mirrors.
 Go for the Advance trim level and you get a rear-view camera built into the rear-view mirror, which you can switch on or off, as well as an automatic parking system that’ll steer the car into a parking space for you.
 There’s no space-saver spare wheel or spare tyre; a tyre inflation kit is standard.

 In December 2020, the Honda e was awarded four out of a possible five stars for safety by the independent crash-testing body Euro NCAP.
 Its individual ratings for adult and child occupant protection were 76 and 82%, while for safety assist it was rated 65%.